onflow/flow/docs/content/support/flow-port/index.md

   3. Where can I find a list of node operators to delegate to?

      - a.)
-Please see a list here (Coming soon!) for all node operators that you can delegate to.
+Please see a list [here](https://github.com/onflow/flow/blob/master/nodeoperators/NodeOperatorList.md) for all node operators that you can delegate to.
 This list will be updated as new node operators are onboarded onto the network.

   4. I am currently running a node on the network already and have already gone through the staking process once.
 Do I need to execute a new stake every time there is a new epoch?